 What Are the Laws?

 In the medical device industry, the Food and Drug Administration released a final rule in 2013 requiring all manufacturers to include a unique device identifier (UDI) on device labels and packages, except where the rule provides for an exception or alternative; but as of September 2018, the FDA ruled that there must be visible dates on the labels of all devices, regardless if they are excepted from the 2013 rule.
 A UDI is a unique numeric or alphanumeric code that consists of two parts: a device identifier (DI) and a production identifier (PI).
+As of October of 2022, the ruling is still in effect.

 The DI is a fixed portion that identifies the labeler and the version or model of the device, while the PI is used to identify several things, including the serial number, expiration date and the distinct identification code required for a human cell, tissue, or cellular and tissue-based product (HCT/P) regulated as a device.